 Beyond getting into the skinny water for fishing, it also was an extremely stable fishing platform.
 A monohull in narrow on the side and deep in the middle.
 As a result, they tend to rock side to side each time an angler moves inside the boat.

-Contrast this with a catamaran hull that has the hulls on the outside, it creates a very stable platform for multiple anglers to move around the boat.
+Contrast this with a catamaran hull that has the hulls on the outside, it creates a very stable casting deck for multiple anglers to move around the boat without tangling their rods.

-Even on that little 18-foot catamaran skiff, we could put three or four fishermen on board, we could move around while fighting a fish and all of us might end up standing on one side or the other.
+Even on that little 18-foot catamaran skiff, we could put three or four fishermen on board, we could move around while fighting a fish and all of us might end up standing on one side or the other (regardless of where we installed our rod holders).
 It really did not matter.
-This was a big safety feature too especially and my father-in-law got older and was not quite as balanced as in years passed.
+This layout was a big safety feature too especially and my father-in-law got older and was not quite as balanced as in years passed.

 Offshore fishing – Now you are talking my language.
 I love nothing more than to be out in the open blue water fishing for elusive game fish, or simply filling the cooler with dolphin (Mahi), wahoo, etc.